Sky Tonight

 Where is Deneb right now?

 Deneb is located in the constellation Cygnus, at right ascension 20h 41m 25s" and declination 45° 16' 49s.
-At the current time, it is above the horizon at an altitude of 65 degrees toward the west-northwest from your location, with an apparent magnitude of 1.25.
+Although it is currently above the horizon at an altitude of 48 degrees, Deneb is not visible because it is daytime.

 Deneb - Blue Supergiant Star